 Make sure your vehicle sensor is within range (less than 5 feet), and there is no metal between the sensor and your phone.
 The sensor signal also does not pass through the human body very well, so please make sure your body is not between the sensor and your phone.
 You can check the signal strength of your Tailwind vehicle sensor by going into the "Vehicle List" menu, and then to the specific vehicle associated with the sensor (tap the gear icon to the right of the vehicle).
 At the bottom of the screen you will find a button "Sensor Diagnostics" that will allow you to see the real-time signal strength of the sensor.
 In Sensor Diagnostics you will also see a button "Update Sensor Settings" that will allow you to adjust the range of the vehicle sensor if you find you're getting a weak signal.
 Keep in mind that the vehicle sensor is designed to be short range - just a few feet is typically all that is required.

 Make sure your vehicle sensor firmware is up to date.
-This is absolutely critical for iPhone users, but also applies to Android users as well.
 You can find instructions on updating your vehicle sensor firmware here.

 We've created a tool right in the Tailwind app to help you diagnose auto-open / auto-close issues.
 You'll find it in the main menu under "Diagnostic Tool".
 Here is a quick introductory video to that tool: